Chase-Labs/taskshed/docs/index.md

 pip install taskshed
 ```

-The base version of TaskShed has no additional dependencies, though needs a driver for job persistance.
+The base version of TaskShed has no additional dependencies, though needs a driver for task persistance.
 This can be installed by running:

 === "Redis"